Frequently-asked questions

 Yes, you can essentially bypass the built-in synchronous sequencing when you are

-setting up (activating) an assignment.
+activating an assignment.
 To do this:

-- DO NOT penalize students for doing the calibrations late,
+- DO NOT penalize students for doing the calibrations late.

 - DO NOT use the default RCI of 0 if students do the calibrations after the due date.